vrtmrz/obsidian-livesync/docs/settings.md

 Default is 300 seconds.
 If you are an early adopter, maybe this value is left as 30 seconds.
 Please change this value to larger values.

+Note: If you want to use "Use history", this vault must be set to 0.

 ### Manual Garbage Collect
 Run "Garbage Collection" manually.